CaiJingLong/m3u8_download/README.md

 ## require

-The executable is available for Linux and macOS.
+The executable is available for Windows, Linux and macOS.

 And, you need to install [ffmpeg](https://ffmpeg.org/) first.